pabaq/CarND-Behavioral-Cloning/README.md

 The complete code of this project can be found in the following modules:

 - ``model.py``: Implementation of Nvidias Network with Keras
-- ``utilities.py``: Helper functions for data loading and visualization and defintion of the generator used to feed the network with the training and validation batches.
+- ``utilities.py``: Helper functions for data loading and visualization and definition of the generator used to feed the network with the training and validation batches.
 - ``augmenation.py``: Augmentation and preprocessing functions used to extend and preprocess the collected data before being fed into the network.